 Boston: A City for Everyone

-Last Updated on February 12, 2024 by Travelationship
+Last Updated on July 21, 2025 by Travelationship

 We had big plans for Boston and were excited to hit the ground running.
-We had planned our time to a “T” and then a hurricane decided to crash the party.
+We had planned our time to a “T”, and then a hurricane decided to crash the party.
 Our time on the ground in Boston was drastically cut short.
 We managed to get a taste of this great city, which only left us wanting more.

 Trinity Church, Copley Square, Boston.